Skip to main content

 • offer testing to other family members if the index patient has a disease-causing variant.

-• For invasive tests, an amniocentesis or chorionic villus sample or fetal blood sample (in an EDTA tube) is required, as well as a sample from the mother to test for maternal cell contamination.
-For many of the tests (particularly whole genome and exome sequencing), parental samples are also needed or are helpful.
-Please refer to your local GLH for details of test request forms and where to send samples.
+• For NIPD, a blood sample in a Streck tube is required.
+For invasive tests, an amniocentesis or chorionic villus sample or fetal blood sample (in an EDTA tube) is required as well as a sample from the mother to test for maternal cell contamination.
+For more information about different sample types, see Samples for genomic testing in rare disease.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.